Thomas Dukes, Curator

-In the second of our interviews with the Selectors for Graduate Photography Online 2017, we talk to Thomas Dukes, Curator at Open Eye Gallery in Liverpool.
+Introducing the Selectors for the MA/MFA Phase of Graduate Photography Online 2017: we talk to Thomas Dukes, Curator at Open Eye Gallery Liverpool.

 Tell us about your job and about the work of Open Eye?
 What does your core role at the gallery involve?